 Size of the Part

-For many large parts such as boat hull, kayak, large fairings etc; polyester or vinyl ester resins provide an advantage.
-While smaller can be achieved with Epoxy resin.
+For many large parts such as a boat hull, kayak, large fairings etc; polyester or vinyl ester resins provide an advantage, while smaller parts can be achieved with Epoxy resin.
 Unless utilizing prepregs whose curing variation opens limits to a heat only cure process, providing layup times in the factor of days instead of hours.

 Is This A Repair?